 Watch "The Most Dangerous Week," a video produced by Safe Horizon.

 According to the Center for Disease Control, older adults and anyone with serious underlying medical conditions may be at higher risk for more serious complications from COVID-19.
 Immigrants, homeless, and minority populations are also at higher risk.
-You can make a difference by donating to the following organizations below:
+You can make a difference by donating and getting involved with the following organizations below:

 - American Foundation for Suicide Prevention raises awareness, funds scientific research and provides resources and aid to those affected by suicide.
 They recently created a comprehensive resource with tips on how to support mental health while navigating change during this pandemic.
 You can donate now to help fund the organization's mission to save lives and give hope to those affected by suicide.